open-mpi/ompi/docs/man-openmpi/man3/MPI_Sendrecv.3.rst

 then send) in order to prevent cyclic dependencies that may lead to deadlock.
 When a send-receive operation is used, the communication subsystem takes care of these issues.
-The send-receive operation can be used in conjunction with the functions described in Chapter 6 of the MPI-1 Standard, "Process Topologies," in order to perform shifts on various logical topologies.
+The send-receive operation can be used in conjunction with the functions described in the "Process Topologies" chapter in the `MPI Standard
+<https://www.mpi-forum.org/docs/>`_ in order to perform shifts on
+various logical topologies.
 Also, a send-receive operation is useful for implementing remote procedure calls.